Dunwoody Then & Now

 Dunwoody, Georgia exists in name and on maps everywhere because we wouldn't have it any other way.
 With our collective sights set on becoming a designated, fully-incorporated city, Dunwoody became official in 2008.
 Since then, we've grown -- a lot.
 And in more ways than one (or two, or three...).
 To honor our growth, and the people and places behind it, we've put together a highlight reel of the many things we've built together in the last ten years that have turned Dunwoody into an incredibly compelling place to visit and live.

-A Decade of Development
+Over a Decade of Development

 Remember when the City of Dunwoody was just a twinkle in our eye?
 The streets were barely paved, and the sidewalks were hit-or-miss -- or completely non-existent.
 Well, much to the delight of walkers, bikers, and car enthusiasts everywhere (lookin' at you, Caffeine and Octane), we've made some improvements since our inception.
 Over the past decade, our fair 13.1 square miles has witnessed the arrival of numerous developments and infrastructural improvements attracting global businesses, while adding miles upon miles of walkable city streets.